ArthurYangCN/cse15l-lab-reports/index.md

 Working Directory: `/workspaces/cse15l-lab-reports`
 `cat` with File Path:
-Output: Contents of the file.
+Output: Contents of the file `index.md`.
 This can shows Error, if the file doesn't exist in that path.